Lilliputian Hitcher: Production

+In the final version, Misato believes that the Evas are based on a personality transcription system, whereas in the episode's original draft she instead knows that the technology underlies the Magi System.
+Iso suggested a senpai and kōhai, or mentor-student, relationship between Ritsuko and Maya.
+Since Maya had remained anonymous until then, he tried to portray her as an eccentric programmer obsessed with mathematics.
+In Iso's initial ideas, it would have been Ritsuko's father who built the Magi, not Naoko, but this was changed to avoid similarities with Shinji and his cold relationship with Gendo; Ritsuko would never have known her father, except indirectly and through documents.
+The idea of having Ritsuko use a chainsaw to open the Magi's "brains" wasn't his idea; Iso suggests the image may have been influenced by footage of raids on an Aum Shinrikyō headquarters, whose door was opened with a chainsaw.
+He also added details to Ritsuko's characterization to try to deepen her.
+In Iso's script, Ritsuko would have mentioned their first meeting to Gendo, talking about memories; Iruel would have also killed members of the Nerv staff, and would have grown into "a complex structure, similar to a futuristic city".
+The Angel's micromachines would also have formed a pattern similar to a crop circle.
+He finally proposed using classical music, something along the lines of Mozart.

 Yūichirō Oguro, the editor of supplemental materials included in the Japanese edition of the series, noted how Kise has a particular style with respect to the graphical rendering of characters' faces, as he adds detailed shadows and tries to make the characters' bone structure evident.
 For his work as an animator, Kise was also particularly inspired by the manga version of Yoshiyuki Sadamoto, the character designer of the series, giving a different interpretation of Sadamoto's directives than the other animation directors of the anime.
 Evangelion Chronicle magazine, on the other hand, noted how Okamura, in charge of producing the storyboards, blends science fiction and human drama into his works.
-Furthermore, in the final version of the episode, Gendo and Fuyutsuki say that the Angel Iruel is "too close to Adam", the first Angel, who is believed to be kept into the Nerv's headquarters; in the series finale it is revealed that Lilith, the second Angel, is secretly kept into the deepest section of Nerv, not Adam.
+Furthermore, in the final version of the episode, Gendo and Fuyutsuki say that the Angel Iruel is "too close to Adam", the first Angel, who is believed to be kept in Nerv's headquarters; in the series finale it is revealed that Lilith, the second Angel, is secretly kept in the deepest section of Nerv, not Adam.
 According to character designer Yoshiyuki Sadamoto, the original story for the series did not feature Lilith, but was included following the premiere of the series and some staff research performed on Christianity; Sadamoto stated that Lilith's inclusion occurred because "not touching [her] seemed to hurt Anno's pride".